SafeExamBrowser/seb-server/docs/institution.rst

 - The **Name** is mandatory and must be unique within the SEB Server application.
 - The **URL-Suffix** is optional and defines a suffix that can be used within the browser URL to access the SEB Server within this institution.
 The institution logo and theme will then be shown.
-- The **Logo** upload where a image can be uploaded to be used as logo for the institution.
+- The **Logo** upload where an image can be uploaded to be used as logo for the institution.

 .. note:: The logo ideally should have a dimension around 300 pixel width and 80 pixel height
           to fit well into the logo section of the page.
 Currently only .png, .jpg and .jpeg image-files are supported.